Ecommerce Schema Markup: What It Is and How to Use It?

 Schema markup is not just a technical bonus.
 It’s visibility.
 It’s clarity.
 It’s the difference between being seen and being skimmed past.

 Google has put together this doc for eCommerce structured data markup.
-You can check it out for a better understanding of it.
+You can check it out for a better understanding.

 Essential Schema for E-Commerce Websites